decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-04-23-deconstructing-simplex.md

 ---

 In a [previous post](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/) we decomposed PBFT into an outer shell and an inner shell consisting of two building blocks: *Locked-Broadcast* (LB) and *Recover-Max-Lock*.
 Here we similarly decompose [Simplex](https://decentralizedthoughts.github.io/2025-06-18-simplex/) into an outer shell and an inner shell consisting of a single building block: **Graded-Broadcast** (GB).
+For a map of the surrounding Simplex line, see the [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/).